jabauer1998/DeClan/README.md

 **(NOTE: this command was executed inside the DeClan directory as this is where the build script lies.
 This build script is only designed to work if invoked from within the directory)**<br><br>

 The advantages of the build script is it will check if you have all of the required dependencies as well.
 For instance java installed on your machine.
 It also displayes the results in a very readable format.<br><br>

-Starter projects for the Fall 2020 Compilers class at DePauw University